Davies, Chapter Two, Defining Art

 c.
 Strengths: Can account for earliest art and can explain how new artforms and genres (e.g., photography) get to be included as art (because artistic intention doesn’t require reference to established art)

-(a) 1953 : Robert Rauschenberg exhibits Erased De Kooning Drawing, a drawing by Willem De Kooning which Rauschenberg erased.
+(1) 1953 : Robert Rauschenberg’s exhibit of Erased De Kooning Drawing, a drawing by Willem de Kooning which Rauschenberg erased.

-(b) 1962: Christo's Iron Curtain work.
-This consists of a barricade of oil barrels in a narrow Paris street which caused a large traffic jam.
+(2) 1962: Christo's Iron Curtain This consists of a barricade of oil barrels in a narrow Paris street which caused a large traffic jam.
 The artwork was not the barricade itself but the resulting traffic jam

-(1) “A great deal of art is w/o aes or other merit, though no failure in execution of artist’s intentions, no lack on part of audience–nothing prevents the aesthetic results or uptake that aes functionalism regards as crucial within art
+i.
+“A great deal of art is w/o aes or other merit, through no failure in execution of artist’s intentions, no lack on part of audience–nothing prevents the aesthetic results or uptake that aes functionalism regards as crucial within art”

 d.
 Focus is not on intended function, but on social procedures by which something attains arthood

 ii.
-But Dickie is not promoting stipulativism and says it is the artist who creates artwork, not independent experts
+Dickie is not promoting stipulativism and says it is the artist (in the context of an artworld) who creates artwork, not independent experts

-(a) Creates not just the artifact but its status as art?
+(1) Artists creates not just the artifact but its status as art

 i.
 Act of applying pigments to canvas counts as creating art only against background of practices of artworld

-i.
-So “painting” in a indigenous culture with no such practices is not art?
+ii.
+So “painting” in a indigenous culture with no such practices is not art . . .

-j.
-It is the decisions of the artist that makes something art (if done in this context)
+h.
+It is the decisions of the artist that makes something art (if done in artworld context)

 i.
 Can explain how something can be art although poor in aes value

-(1) For when first artworks created there were no artworld institutions/practices which only come about with art.
+i.
+For when first artworks created there were no artworld institutions/practices (because there can be no artworld without art!)

-ii.
-Circularity: Can ‘t define artist and artworld w/o ref to artworks and so this definition presupposes we already have an understanding of artworks
+b.
+Circularity: Can’t define artist and artworld w/o ref to artworks and so this definition presupposes we already have an understanding of artworks

 a.
 Something is art if stands in appropriate historical relations to its artistic predecessors (there are divergent views on what this relation is)